You should follow a few tips to ensure you have a safe and enjoyable walk with your dog.

-Leashes come in all shapes and sizes, along with a variety of features.
-Its important to pick the correct leash for your situation, and this requires that you do a careful analysis prior to setting out.
+Leashes come in all shapes and sizes, along with various features.
+It is vital to pick the correct leash for your situation, and this requires that you do a careful analysis before setting out.

 For starters, make sure you have an appropriate leash for your specific dog breed.
-Larger dogs are going to require a much larger setup than smaller dogs, and if you have a larger pet, then you can’t just use any old leash.
+Larger dogs will require a much larger set up than smaller dogs, and if you have a larger pet, you can’t just use any old leash.

-Also check the length of the leash.
-If you’re walking on a busy street or on a rural mountain trail, you might need a shorter leash.
+Also, check the length of the leash.
+If you’re walking on a busy street or a rural mountain trail, you might need a shorter leash.
 Longer leashes are great for leisurely walks in parks that are not crowded.

-A lot of people leave their home for a walk with their dog in the wrong clothing, and this can be a big mistake.
+Many people leave their homes for a walk with their dogs in the wrong clothing, and this can be a big mistake.

 Have athletic shoes on that have good grip and decent support.
 You never know when your dog will lunge or lurch, and you’ll appreciate having proper foot support.
 Shoes with good grip will help you throughout your walk.

-Walking without proper footwear can be unsafe, just the same as having too many items in your hands.
-Keep your hands free to hold your dog and you’ll be able to stay safe.
+Walking without proper footwear can be unsafe, just like having too many items in your hands.
+Keep your hands free to hold your dog, and you’ll be able to stay safe.

 Know Your Route

-If you’re walking on a trail somewhere, its even more important.
-Knowing you route prevents you from getting into serious trouble.
+If you’re walking on a trail somewhere, it’s even more critical.
+Knowing your route prevents you from getting into serious trouble.

-Beyond all of that, its important to consider your dog and his or her needs.
-For example, dogs don’t wear shoes like we do, and you need to plan out the surfaces that you’ll be traversing to ensure you don’t put your dog in a tough situation.
+Beyond all that, it’s essential to consider your dog and their needs.
+For example, dogs don’t wear shoes as we do, and you need to plan out the surfaces that you’ll be traversing to ensure you don’t put your dog in a challenging situation.

-This applies for any kind of exercise, but the same it true for walking your dog.
-Both you and you dog need to stay hydrated.
+This applies to any exercise, but the same is true for walking your dog.
+Both you and your dog need to stay hydrated.